Skip to main content

 There isn’t necessarily one distinct cause of razor burn.
 Rather, the irritation can occur from any number of factors during the shaving process, such as the following:

-• Using an old razor
+• Using an old razor, especially one that is overly dull

-• Shaving too much over a given area
+• Shaving too much over a given area of skin

 • Shaving against the grain of your hair growth

-• Shaving without a pre-shaving product (shaving gel, cream, etc.) that contains an emollient, which is a moisturizing ingredient
+• Shaving without a pre-shaving product (shaving gel, cream, etc.) that contains an emollient, which is a moisturizing ingredient that helps to prevent razor burn

 • Using shaving products that irritate your skin

-• Shaving too quickly and vigorously
+• Shaving too often

-man shaving face with razor burn.
+Man shaving face with razor burn.

 How to treat razor burn